rodrimaia/autodoist/README.md

 * ```todoist-api-python```
 * ```requests```

-For your convenience a requirements.txt is provided, which allows you to install them by using pip:
+For your convenience a `pyproject.toml` and `uv.lock` are provided, which allow you to install the locked dependencies with uv:

-`pip install -r requirements.txt`
+`uv sync --frozen`

 # 1. Automatic next action labels